 In this post, I’ll make the case that nearly everyone should sign up for the Platinum Card from American Express.
 Now.
 For many frequent flyers, the Platinum card is great thanks to its many travel perks.
 But with the current offer, I think that this card makes sense to get (for a year) even if you don’t travel at all.
 Note: This post has been updated from the original and now includes the fact that the 100K + 10X offer is available with an additional $200 rebate as a kicker…

 I don’t receive any compensation from these sign-ups.
 It’s simply an amazing deal that many have overlooked due to the $550 price tag.
 If you can float the $550 for a while, you should not overlook this opportunity…

-I have no idea how long this will last, but as I write this, the incredible 100K + 10X offer for the Platinum Card from American Express is still available.
+As I write this, the incredible 100K + 10X offer for the Platinum Card from American Express is not only still available, but it now includes an additional $200 rebate for Home Furnishing purchases!
 Via select referrals, the offer is available to anyone who wants it.
 There’s no need to wait to be targeted or to use private browser windows.
 You’ll find the 100K + 10X offer link here: The Platinum Card from American Express.